-Before I start off this review, I first want to say I’m fascinated with Greek wines.
-The Greeks are just as influential as the Romans, leaving cuttings of vines throughout Europe thousands of years ago.
-Unlike France, Italy, and Spain who have overlong established refined viticulture, Greece is emerging into a powerhouse of stylish wines on the international market.
-Although they do practice traditional viticulture methods in many areas, they are improving on vinification techniques.
-This has much to do with adaptation and understanding the thousands of indigenous varieties that can produce quality exciting wines.
-Greece does produce wines from the tired international varieties such as Cabernet Sauvignon and Chardonnay and a host of others.
-However, they are usually blended with the native varieties and labeled an IGP or considered a table wine.
-I will also point out that their price ratios are a bargain!
+Greek wines are fascinating, and Greece is emerging as a powerhouse of stylish wines on the international market.
+The Greeks, just as influential as the Romans, left cuttings of vines throughout Europe thousands of years ago.
+Unlike France, Italy, and Spain, which have long-established refined viticulture, Greece is adapting and improving on vinification techniques.
+This has much to do with their understanding of the thousands of indigenous varieties that can produce quality and exciting wines.
+Greece does produce wines from international varieties such as Cabernet Sauvignon and Chardonnay, but they are usually blended with native varieties and labeled as IGP or considered a table wine.

-The Cinderella of Greek grapes, it was nearly extinct until a professor revived it in the 1970s.
-Malagousia is a white-skinned grape variety that is grown all over Greece; however, Central Macedonia is considered the most significant region.
-Despite the different expressions of Malagousia throughout Greece, the variety tends to give wines that are rich and full-bodied with relatively low acidity.
-They are intensively aromatic with a broad spectrum of aromas.
-They range from flowers and blossoms to citrus fruits like lime and orange, complemented with some herbaceous notes such as mint and basil.
-There are both oaked and unoaked examples.
-Varietal wines are the norm.
-However, the variety is also blended with other local or international grape varieties by adding aroma, character, and richness.
+Malagousia, on the other hand, is considered the Cinderella of Greek grapes.
+Almost extinct, it was fortunately revived in the 1970s by a professor.
+This white-skinned grape variety is grown throughout Greece, with Central Macedonia being the most prominent region.
+Despite the variety’s different expressions throughout Greece, Malagousia wines tend to be rich and full-bodied, with relatively low acidity.
+They offer a broad spectrum of aromas ranging from flowers and blossoms to citrus fruits such as lime and orange, complemented with herbaceous notes such as mint and basil.
+There are both oaked and unoaked examples of this grape variety, and it is often blended with other local or international varieties to enhance its aroma, character, and richness.